Our Board and Executive team

 Lisa Borowick CA

-Lisa joined the VICSES board in February 2017 and is Chair of the Risk & Audit Committee.
+Lisa joined the VICSES board in February 2017, and is the Chair of the Risk and Audit Committee.

 Lisa has spent over 30 years volunteering for not-for profits, such as environmental groups, and as the National President of sporting body, Maccabi Australia.
 Lisa sits on the Board of Goldman Group, LNB Projects Pty Ltd, and MAI Board of Governors.

 Additionally Lisa is the International Chair of the English speaking Desk for Maccabi World Union and is a member of the International Sports Committee, who set and preside over the Sporting Regulations for the Maccabiah Games, a multi-sport event held quadrennially, currently the 3rd largest sporting event in the World.

 B.Sci (Hons), PhD, GAICD

 Bernadette has been a VICSES volunteer with the Warrnambool Unit since 2002.
 Holding a number of leadership, training, and operational roles; she has qualifications in almost all of the VICSES response areas.